soulspace-org/overarch/doc/design.md

    On the other hand, components do not have to be all on the same abstraction level.
 If you model components on different levels of abstraction, they can be shown together with their relations in a component view.

+Q: **What additional subtypes for C4 architecture models are useful?**

+A: Currently only :database for data storage and :queue for message queues/streams are supported.
+   Other potentially useful subtypes might be
+   * `:frontend` or `:user-interface` for user interface containers or components
+   * `:backend` for application backends
+   * `:service` for microservices

 Q: **How can methods like domain driven design or architecture patterns like hexagonal architecture be modelled and visualized appropriately within Overarch?**